 It took the first seven days just to clean the camp from 20 years of neglect and accumulated debris literally everywhere.
 I assigned a crew to build a fuel spill area for three 500 gallon fuel tanks and rebuild the frames for the storage tanks.
 Many pivotal moments occurred that first season.
 Once I realized I had the four 20-foot containers to repurpose we determined they would be best suited to house tools, fishing, boating and maintenance items, and household and cleaning supplies.
 We had originally intended to build eight cabins—four along the back row and four more along the north side of the property forming an L shape.
 The back row of cabins was originally meant to be all 12 X 20’ cabins.
 A tree we wanted to keep prohibited that plan so we ultimately built five cabins there—three of them at the original scale to sleep four and the other two as 12 x 16’ for two people each.
 Once we built shelves for the storage containers, my next thought was to knock over the “guide shack” but the staff urged me to keep their private quarters.

 We were towards the end of June 2017 at this point and our attention was focused on removing the two rotting and unsafe decks on the client dorm building.
 Clients had been coming through watching daily progress with wide eyes.
 A new solar system was installed over the kitchen.
 During that process, a client pushed his foot through a rotten tread on the exterior stairway of the dormitory-style client building.
 “Exactamundo,” I thought.
 It was then that Stephen and I collaborated and I made the decision to tear that building down, and it was the right one.
 So, I decided to assign the clients to the newly built cabins for their sleeping quarters to keep them safely out of the construction zone.
 We altered the build plan to create the second row of cabins on the south side now that the client two-story building was gone.
 We were able to construct cement stub columns for the four cabins and build out two of them with the remaining lumber.
-We headed home that August with a lot more understanding of what we needed to do and a handy-dandy list (go figure) of additional items to procure.
+We headed home that August with a lot more understanding of what we needed to do to construct this Bristol Bay lodge and a handy-dandy list (go figure) of additional items to procure.